 This benefit was meant to be implemented immediately so that households would have quick access to additional income while the main livelihoods support got underway.
 However, companies at the Park opted not to contribute to providing preparatory technical training before engaging in hiring, and out of 315 applications only hired 45 individuals (14% hiring rate).

-As with the graduation program, circumstances had changed, which meant the value of the agreement had changed.
-While it was not the fault of any of the Parties that the companies were no longer contributing to training at the Park, it did mean that people were having a much more difficult time accessing jobs.
-Eventually, the UTE and IDB agreed to guarantee access to training at the Park’s newly established training center to help ensure access to employment at the Park.
+In response to advocacy from the Kolektif, the UTE and IDB agreed to guarantee access to training at the Park’s newly established training center to help ensure access to employment at the Park.
 Approximately 68 people were provided with training through the training center, leading to 25 people being hired (37% hiring rate).
-Unfortunately, this happened right as the COVID pandemic hit and the program has not been continued since then.
-The training program was received positively by the community, and we hope that this program will continue to provide opportunities to the families who have not yet been able to benefit from it.
+The training program was received positively by the community.
+During the COVID pandemic, the training program was stopped and has yet to resume.

 One of the most difficult trade-offs that families had to make when they lost their land and their livelihoods is whether they had enough to meet their basic needs and pay for the fees and costs needed for their children to attend school.
 In Haiti, schools charge a fee for attendance and often require that students pay for other costs such as books, supplies, and uniforms.